sandeepmj/javascript-variables-comparison-operators/README.md

 <p>Variables are placeholders for values.They can be any of the following:</p>
 <ul>
 <li>
-	Numbers
+	Numbers.
 </li>
 <li>
-	Strings, that are made up of letter, words, sentences, etc
+	Strings, that are made up of letter, words, sentences, etc.
 </li>
 <li>
 	A placeholder that receives its value based on computation or concatenation of other variables.